From my first successful eBay vehicle purchase until the present time I have researched how to find the best deals on

 If you plan on buying a new car, you need to know what lot rot is and how to detect it.
 The fact that hundreds of thousands of new cars have spent months and in some cases years sitting in seaports and large storage lots across the country means they have done little more than gather dust and rot.

 Lot rot is the damage done to cars when they sit openly exposed to the elements for weeks, months, or years at a time.
 Sure, the cars get a quick once over to pretty them up when they are ready to be sold, but before that time your new car could be damaged in ways you never before thought would occur to a new auto.

-Problems that occur when cars sit unattended for long durations:
+Problems that occur when cars sit unattended for long periods:

 - Brake issues